- Bad Apples

 - PGA Prospect Theory

 I teach classes on information and uncertainty, game theory, behavioral economics, and microeconomics.
 Most of my research is on belief formation and choice under uncertainty.
-I use both empirical methods (sometimes with data from sports, a great "natural lab" for behavioral analysis) and game theoretic formal analysis.
+I use both empirical methods (sometimes with data from sports, a great 'natural lab' for behavioral analysis) and game theoretic formal analysis.
 I am especially interested in persuasion, communication, and belief updating in general, and, more specifically, political media, polarization, persistent disagreement, and inter-personal hostility (a.k.a. affective polarization).
 I'm on twitter (@d_f_stone), perhaps ill-advisedly, but with good intentions (I think).

-Links on engaging with different perspectives
+On engaging with different perspectives

 On fighting fake news (and use of term "fake news")